13 Native American Scholarships for College (2026 - 2027)

 • Enrollment in an accredited institution.

-Grant amounts vary and are distributed through tribal education offices, so students should contact their tribe’s higher education department for application details.
+Grant amounts vary and are distributed through tribal education offices, so students should contact their tribe’s higher education department for application details, deadlines, and any additional forms required by the tribe.
+Some tribes also require students to maintain a certain GPA or submit progress reports each term to keep receiving funding.

 Scholarships for Native American Women

-• American Indian Graduate Center (AIGC) Scholarships: Offers merit- and need-based funding for Native women pursuing undergraduate or graduate degrees.
+• American Indian Graduate Center (AIGC) Scholarships: Offers merit- and need-based funding for Native women pursuing undergraduate or graduate degrees, especially in fields tied to leadership, education, law, health, and STEM.

-• Patsy Takemoto Mink Foundation Scholarship: Provides support to low-income women of color, including Native American women, pursuing higher education.
+• Patsy Takemoto Mink Foundation Scholarship: Provides support to low-income women of color, including Native American women, who are pursuing higher education while balancing family or work responsibilities.

-These scholarships promote educational access and leadership opportunities for Native women in diverse fields.
+These scholarships promote educational access and leadership opportunities for Native women in diverse fields, from healthcare and environmental policy to business and the arts.

 What Is the Native Vision Scholarship?

-The Native Vision Scholarship is awarded to Native American high school seniors who demonstrate academic excellence, community service, and leadership potential.
-Eligibility includes:
+The Native Vision Scholarship is awarded to Native American high school seniors who demonstrate academic excellence, community service, and leadership potential, often with a focus on health, wellness, or athletics.

 • Membership in a federally recognized tribe.